 Every company must have a registered office in the country of incorporation.
 It is the official address of the company where the statutory books, registers and the seal of the company are kept.
 Summons, writs, notices orders and other official documents are also served at the registered office address.

 A recently issued reference from a reputable bank must be provided for the beneficial shareholder together with a clear copy of his/her passport, or a copy of the certificate of incorporation (if a corporate entity), along with a copy of a utility bill depicting the residential address.
-Specimen of such letter can be provided upon request.
+A specimen of such a letter can be provided upon request.

 Bearer shares are not permitted.